 Single-Pair Ethernet (SPE)

-Ethernet is wired networking technology of choice but the RJ-45 connectors with multiple wires leaves a bit to be desired when working in commercial, industrial and rugged environments like automotive.
-The point-to-point (P2P) connections typically used two twisted pairs, one pair for transmitting and one pair for receiving.
-Additional pairs are often used for faster transmission or providing power.
+Ethernet is the wired networking technology of choice, but the RJ45 connectors with multiple wires leaves a bit to be desired when working in commercial, industrial, and rugged environments like automotive.
+Point-to-point (P2P) connections typically used two twisted pairs, one pair for transmitting and one pair for receiving.
+Additional pairs are often employed for faster transmission or providing power.

-This TechXchange brings together articles, vidoes and podcasts related to SPE.
-We will be adding new content as it becomes available so you can find our the latest about SPE.
+This TechXchange brings together articles, videos, and podcasts related to SPE.
+We will be adding new content as it becomes available, so you can always find our the latest content about SPE.

 SPE Standards

-There are a number of organizations that support or work with SPE standards.
-We have include some of the more notable ones here.
+A number of organizations support or work with SPE standards.
+We've listed some of the more notable ones here.
 Let us know if we missed any.

 - IEEE Standards